Become a FINRA Arbitrator

 Build Your Network – Arbitrators will often serve on a panel with two other arbitrators—which provides the opportunity to meet and network with other professionals, including those who work inside and outside the securities industry.

 Supplement Your Income – FINRA arbitrators receive an honorarium for each regular session they attend: typically $600 per day or $725 per day for arbitrators serving as chairpersons.
+For cases filed on or after April 19, 2021, chairpersons will receive an additional $250 for each hearing day (for a total of $850 for a typical hearing day) and an additional $125 for each prehearing conference.

 Our Commitment to Diversity